-Jason Mittell is Associate Professor of American Studies and Film & Media Culture at Middlebury College.
+Jason Mittell is Professor of Film & Media Culture and American Studies at Middlebury College.
 He arrived at Middlebury in 2002 after two years teaching at Georgia State University.
 He received a B.A. from Oberlin College and a Ph.D. from University of Wisconsin - Madison.

-He is the author of two books: Genre and Television: From Cop Shows to Cartoons in American Culture, (Routledge, 2004), and Television and American Culture (Oxford University Press, 2010), and Complex Television: The Poetics of Contemporary Television Storytelling (NYU Press, forthcoming), and and the co-editor of How to Watch Television (NYU Press, 2013).
+He is the author of Genre and Television: From Cop Shows to Cartoons in American Culture, (Routledge, 2004), Television and American Culture (Oxford University Press, 2010), and Complex Television: The Poetics of Contemporary Television Storytelling (NYU Press, forthcoming), and and the co-editor of How to Watch Television (NYU Press, 2013).
 He maintains the blog Just TV.

-His research interests include television history and criticism, media and cultural history, genre theory, narratology, animation and children’s media, and new media studies & technological convergence.
+His research interests include television history and criticism, media and cultural history, genre theory, narratology, animation and children’s media, videogames, and new media studies & technological convergence.
 He was a founding member of the Public Policy Committee for the Society for Cinema & Media Studies, and is actively involved in advocating for fair use rights in education and media.
 He is Project Manager for [in]Transition, a journal of videographic criticism, and co-lead the NEH-sponsored digital humanities workshop "Scholarship in Sound & Image" in June 2015, focused on producing video-based scholarly criticism.
 See his CV for more details, or his scholarly writings for downloadable content.

 Professor Mittell teaches a range of courses on media and American culture.
 Recent courses include Television & American Culture, Theories of Popular Culture, Urban America & Serial Television: Watching The Wire, Sustainable Television: Producing Environmental Media, Storytelling in Film & Media, Media Technology & Cultural Change, and The Art of Animation.